-Mallow, or Malva sylvestris, is a perennial herb believed to hail from Europe and Asia.
-It now grows all over the world, to the point where it is considered a weed because of the ease in which it grows wild.
-Its traditional use was at first limited to inducing childbirth and promoting fertility, although during the 16th century, mallow developed a reputation as a cure-all herb and it began to be used to treat stomach and bladder illnesses, and as a soothing ointment for wounds.
+Mallow, or Malva sylvestris, is a perennial herb believed to originate from Europe and Asia.
+It now grows all over the world to the point where it is considered a weed because of the ease in which it grows wild.
+Its traditional use was at first limited to inducing childbirth and promoting fertility, although during the 16th century, mallow developed a reputation as a cure-all herb.
+As such, it began to be used to treat stomach and bladder illnesses as well as wounds.

 Mallow Medicinal Properties